Kiwis living in Australia hopeful for change of government

 Kiwis who travelled to Australia for any reason before 1 September 1994 were regarded as ‘exempt non-citizens’ under Australian law, and are now considered ‘former permanent residents’.

-November 2015 – Labour leader Andrew Little talks about his meetings with Australian MPs to discuss the rights of expat Kiwis, and whether they support an easier path to citizenship.
-(Photo: Sam Sachdeva)
+Nov 2015 NZ Labour leader Andrew Little talks about his meetings with Australian MPs to discuss the rights of expat Kiwis.
+(Photo: Sam Sachdeva).

 A change of government could get it done